tinko26/ao/docs/api/src/ao_sys/ao_pmail.h.md

 };
 ```

+This type represents a mailbox.
 It consists of the following members.

 | `fetchers` | The list of fetchers. |
 | `mails` | The priority queue of mails. |